ess-dive-workspace/essdive-sample-id-metadata/README.md

 - [Instructions document](instructions.md): Instructions to register samples for IGSNs through SESAR, and submit related datasets to ESS-DIVE.
 - [Sample metadata template](sampleTemplate.xls): Download spreadsheet template with standard fields to register samples for IGSNs.

-## Updates in v1.1.0
+## Updates in v1.1.1
-- This is the second release of the Sample ID and Metadata Reporting Format
+In March 2025, a patch version of the Sample ID and Metadata reporting format was made to improve the overall experience with the associated reporting format documentation.
+Additionally, the standard reporting format keyword and standard term were added to the instructions.md file.

 ## File formatting requirements